Pearson Edexcel Remote Invigilation Service for Schools

 We make sure that students can interact directly with the assessment platform in the lead up to their examinations.

-Students who make formal exam entries for the Remote Invigilation Service will have the opportunity to participate in a live invigilated system familiarisation exercise, to ensure they are comfortable with the proctor experience prior to the high stakes examinations.
+Students who make formal exam entries for the Remote Invigilation Service are required to participate in a systems familiarisation exercise, to ensure they are comfortable with the proctor experience prior to the live high-stakes examinations.

-* The Remote Invigilation Service is not available in all countries.
-We require the accurate location of each student to confirm whether we are able to support them or not and avoid any disappointment.
-This also determines whether they will be entered for home papers or regional (R) papers, as well as their start times for high stakes examinations.
+Candidate location determines whether they will be entered for home papers or regional (R) papers, as well as exam start times for high-stakes examinations.

 Accurate UCI information will enable us to link up the entry data once this is submitted.
 Please refer to this guidance on creating UCI numbers.